kennethrioja/secondbrain/programming.md

 	- Replication Controller (Older tech) | Replica Set (New way to setup replication)
 	- `kubectl get replicationcontrollers`
 	- ReplicaSet must have `selector`, it can indeed monitor another pod that was created before, it is a process that monitor the pods
-	- To change n° of replicas:
+	- To change n° of replicas
 		- `kubectl replace -f <def.yml>`
 		- `kubectl scale --replicas=6 -f <def.yml>`
 		- `kubectl scale --replicas=6 replicaset <rs-name>`